fwinkelbauer/fwinkelbauer.github.io/content/posts/2018-11-26-chocolatey-vsix.md

 </package>
 ```

-Notice the declared dependency: [chocolatey-visualstudio.extension][choco_vsix]
+Notice the declared dependency [chocolatey-visualstudio.extension][choco_vsix]
-allows us to install a VSIX file using PowerShell.
+which allows us to install a VSIX file using PowerShell.

 To create the install/uninstall scripts we will need the following information: